eclab/edisyn/README.md

 Edisyn is a synthesizer patch editor library written in pure Java.
 It runs on OS X, Linux, and Windows.

 Edisyn presently supports:

 * DSI Prophet '08
-* E-Mu Morpheus and Ultraproteus
+* E-Mu Morpheus and Ultraproteus (Single, Hyperpreset, and MidiMap modes)
 * Waldorf Blofeld and Waldorf Blofeld Keyboard (Single and Multi Modes)
 * Waldorf Microwave II, XT, and XTk (Single and Multi Modes)
 * Oberheim Matrix 1000